The Difference One Racist Made: Margaret Sanger’s World

 In Birth Control and Women’s Health, Sanger writes:

 In the early history of the race….
 The weak died early or were killed.
 Today, however, civilization has brought sympathy, pity, tenderness and other lofty and worthy sentiments, which interfere with the law of natural selection.
-We are now in a state where our charities, our compensation acts, our pensions, hospitals and even our drainage and sanitary equipment all tend to keep alive the sickly and weak, who are allowed to propagate and in turn produce a race of degenerates (Margaret Sanger.
-“Birth Control and Women’s Health.”
-Birth Control Review, Volume I, Number 12 [December 1917], page 7.)
+We are now in a state where our charities, our compensation acts, our pensions, hospitals and even our drainage and sanitary equipment all tend to keep alive the sickly and weak, who are allowed to propagate and in turn produce a race of degenerates.

-Does the term “a race of degenerates” remind you of a recent quote by Hillary Clinton, the 2009 recipient of the Margaret Sanger Award—an award given annually by Planned Parenthood “to recognize leadership, excellence, and outstanding contributions to the reproductive health and rights movement”?
-Hillary Clinton used similar language when she called Trump supporters a basket of deplorables.
-It’s not difficult to imagine the mentality that connects these two women.
-Hillary Clinton supported New York’s Reproductive Health Law, which allows abortion till the day of birth.
+Does the term “a race of degenerates” remind you of a recent quote by Hillary Clinton, the 2009 recipient of the Margaret Sanger Award?
+A supporter of New York’s Reproductive Health Law allowing abortion till the day of birth, Clinton called Trump supporters a basket of deplorables.
 The remarks are nearly a century apart, and the contexts are different; yet a similarity in the raw hubris is undeniable.
+It’s not difficult to see the mentality that connects these two women.

 In “Birth Control and Racial Betterment,” Sanger writes: “We who advocate birth control, on the other hand, lay all our emphasis upon stopping not only the reproduction of the unfit but upon stopping all reproduction when there is not economic means of providing proper care for those who are born in health.”